BrynMcKerracher/TapeWorm/README.md

 # TapeWorm: A JIT Brainfuck Compiler
-TapeWorm is an optimising multipass [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter for Linux and Windows, written in C++.
+TapeWorm is an optimising multipass [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter for `x86` platforms, written in C++.

 It produces and executes handwritten `x86` assembly using [asmjit](https://github.com/asmjit/asmjit) as a runtime assembler.